1. Conversational Voice AI in 2026

 A screenshot from the Coval evals platform UI

-Coval and other evaluation platforms can help with:
+These platforms can help with:

-• Prompt iteration.
+- Prompt iteration.

-• Off-the-shelf metrics for audio, workflow, function calling, and semantic evaluation of conversations.
+- Off-the-shelf metrics for audio, workflow, function calling, and semantic evaluation of conversations.

-• Hillclimbing on problem areas (for example, making your agents better at handling interruptions).
+- Hillclimbing on problem areas (for example, making your agents better at handling interruptions).

-• Regression testing (to be sure when you fix one problem area you don't introduce regressions in other previously solved problem areas).
+- Regression testing (to be sure when you fix one problem area you don't introduce regressions in other previously solved problem areas).

-• Tracking performance changes over time, both as changes are made by developers, and across user cohorts.
+- Tracking performance changes over time, both as changes are made by developers, and across user cohorts.

-8. Integrating with telephony infrastructure
+9. Integrating with telephony infrastructure

 Most of the fastest growing voice AI use cases today involve telephone calls.
 AI voice agents are answering phone calls and making phone calls at scale today.